-- 2. To a claimant who was the offender, or an accomplice of the offender. - 3.
-To another person if the award would unjustly benefit the offender or accomplice; or - 4.
-Unless the criminally injurious conduct resulting in injury or death was reported to a law enforcement officer within seventy-two (72) hours after its occurrence or the Board finds there was good cause for the failure to report within that time. - B. Compensation otherwise payable to a claimant shall be diminished to the extent: - 1.
-That the economic loss is recouped from collateral sources; or - 2.
-Of the degree of responsibility for the cause of the injury or death attributable to the victim as determined by the Board. - C. The Board, upon finding that the claimant or victim has not fully cooperated with appropriate law enforcement agencies, may deny, withdraw or reduce an award of compensation. - D. The Board, on its own motion or on request of the claimant, may reconsider a decision granting or denying an award or determining its amount.
+4. Unless after the criminally injurious conduct resulting in injury or death:

+B. Compensation otherwise payable to a claimant shall be diminished to the extent:

+1. That the economic loss is recouped from collateral sources; or

+2. Of the degree of responsibility for the cause of the injury or death attributable to the victim as determined by the Board.
+Provided, a self-inflicted injury shall not be attributable to the victim when the Board finds the injury is a direct result of the crime committed against the victim.

+C. The Board, upon finding that the claimant or victim has not fully cooperated with appropriate law enforcement agencies, may deny, withdraw or reduce an award of compensation.
+Victims of sexual assault who undergo a forensic medical examination within one hundred twenty (120) hours after the sexual assault shall be found to have fully cooperated.
+The Board may extend this period of time for good cause.

+D. The Board, on its own motion or on request of the claimant, may reconsider a decision granting or denying an award or determining its amount.
 The motion or request to reconsider a decision shall be made within six (6) months from the date of the last action by the Board on the claim at issue.
-An order on reconsideration of an award shall not require a refund of amounts previously paid, unless the award was obtained by fraud.
+An order on reconsideration of an award shall not require a refund of amounts previously paid unless the award was obtained by fraud.
 The right of reconsideration does not affect the finality of a Board decision for the purpose of judicial review.
-On claims which are denied by the Board, reconsideration may only be granted within six (6) months of the last Board action. - E. The provisions of subsections A and B of this section shall not apply to claimants eligible for compensation pursuant to the Murrah Crime Victims Compensation Act who make claims under the Oklahoma Crime Victims Compensation Act.
+On claims which are denied by the Board, reconsideration may only be granted within six (6) months of the last Board action.

+E. The provisions of subsections A and B of this section shall not apply to claimants eligible for compensation pursuant to the Murrah Crime Victims Compensation Act who make claims under the Oklahoma Crime Victims Compensation Act.

 21 O.S.
-142.11 Prosecution, conviction or adjudication not required--Proof of conviction or copy of adjudication order--Suspension of proceedings
+142.11 Prosecution, conviction or adjudication not required---Proof of conviction or copy of adjudication order---Suspension of proceedings